galaxyproject/training-material/news/_posts/2024-01-31-postmarketos.md

 ---
-title: "🪐📲 Host Galaxy, Now In Your Pocket!"
+title: "🪐📲 Hosting Galaxy at the Edge: Directly in Your Pocket!"
-tags: [fun,admin,developers]
+tags: [fun, system administrators, developers, humour]
 contributions:
   authorship: [mtekman]
 layout: news
+cover: news/images/2024-01-31-postmarket-phone.jpg
+cover_alt: two pictures of a mobile phone showing a terminal and htopGalaxy In Your Pocket
 ---

-Hey admins!
+Hey Galaxy admins!
 Have you ever wanted to administer your own instance from the luxury of your pocket?

 Now you can, with **Galaxy In Your Pocket™!**